Impact of COVID-19 on our activities in 2020

 Our standard is clear: We do not bribe anyone, anywhere, for any reason.
 We recognize that our refusal to participate in corrupt activities may make doing business more difficult in some markets, but bribery is simply unacceptable at PMI.

 Our anti-corruption standards regulate our interactions with government officials and entities, as well as with private individuals, both directly and through third parties.
 They prohibit all forms of bribery and facilitating payments.
 They also describe acceptable forms of giving and receiving gifts or entertainment, govern political contributions, and set clear pre-approval, reporting and registration requirements.

 We publicly disclose the very limited political contributions we make on our corporate website, and we follow lobbying regulations.

 We will continue our work to address areas of corporate integrity that require improvement, particularly as we develop new ways of working consistent with the transition to a smoke-free future and in the face of altered workplace dynamics due to the global COVID-19 pandemic.

 In 2021, we will conduct the next cycle of our global Ethics & Compliance census and will report outcomes in our next Integrated Report.

-We also plan to review and revise our Guidebook for Success to address this changing environment, and roll out our next generation of responsible marketing, anti-bribery, and competition law training sessions.
+We also plan to review and revise our Code of Conduct to address this changing environment, and roll out our next generation of responsible marketing, anti-bribery, and competition law training sessions.